The Sensory Spectrum

 Kids Who Feel Too Much

-October 30, 2024 by Jennifer Leave a Comment
+October 30, 2024 by jennifer Leave a Comment

 “Children with sensory processing disorder sometimes overreact or underreact to touch, sounds, and food textures.